-The High-school Research Initiative (HRI) builds on the infrastructure of The University of Texas Freshman Research Initiative (FRI) and UTeach to engage underserved high school students in designing and conducting research projects that aim to answer real- life scientific questions, help students develop scientific reasoning skills as they make scientific discoveries, provide students access to a rigorous academic core, improve transition to college, and prepare teachers to mentor students in scientific research.
+The High School Research Initiative (HRI) builds on the infrastructure of The University of Texas Freshman Research Initiative (FRI) and UTeach to engage underserved high school students in designing and conducting research projects that aim to answer real- life scientific questions, help students develop scientific reasoning skills as they make scientific discoveries, provide students access to a rigorous academic core, improve transition to college, and prepare teachers to mentor students in scientific research.
 These activities will allow students to grow their awareness of science and research as means to creating new knowledge and to build confidence in their ability to make meaningful contributions to the scientific community and the public.

 HRI is a partnership between under-served high schools in central Texas and two nationally recognized STEM education programs at The University of Texas at Austin (UT): the Freshman Research Initiative (FRI) and UTeach.
-FRI is an ambitious program that involves 800+ freshmen and sophomores in conducting scientific research through ‘research streams.’
-In each stream, 40 undergraduates are mentored by a PhD-level Research Educator, a faculty Principal Investigator, a graduate teaching assistant, and undergraduate peer mentors in conducting independent research projects related to the scientific theme of the stream, such as designing DNA aptamers as biological sensors, developing software apps for clinical diagnostics, and examining changes in neural circuitry during learning and memory.
+FRI is an ambitious program that involves 800+ freshmen and sophomores in conducting scientific research through “research streams.”
+In each stream, 40 undergraduates are mentored by a PhD-level Research Educator, a faculty Principal Investigator, a graduate teaching assistant, and undergraduate peer mentors in conducting independent research projects related to the scientific theme of the stream, such as designing RNA aptamers as biological sensors, developing software apps for clinical diagnostics, and examining changes in neural circuitry during learning and memory.
 Prior to joining a stream, undergraduates complete a research methods course, originally developed by UTeach to engage science and math majors in the inquiry process as part of their preparation to become secondary math and science teachers.